pycharming/lantern_aws/README.md

 NOTE - this repo manages large files using [git lfs](https://git-lfs.github.com/).
 Please install the git lfs client in order to use this repo.
+Also make sure to run `git lfs install` once in order to install the global git-lfs hooks for git.

 # Lantern Cloud